The Adventures of Baron Munchausen: Release

 When The Adventures of Baron Munchausen was finally completed, David Puttnam, who had obtained the film's US distribution rights for Columbia Pictures, had been replaced as CEO of Columbia; coupled with Gilliam's prior quarrels with major studios over Brazil, the film was given limited distribution in the United States.
-The film opened on 8 December 1988 on 252 screens in West Germany and grossed $853,515 in its opening week, finishing third at the box office.
+The film was due to be released in the United States at Christmas 1988 but was withdrawn as Columbia claimed the film would not be ready in time and delayed the release until March 1989.
+Despite Columbia's earlier claim, the film opened on 8 December 1988 on 252 screens in West Germany and grossed $853,515 in its opening week, finishing third at the box office.
 It expanded to 317 screens the following week but saw a reduction in gross to $699,000, for a two-week gross of $1.6 million.
+In its West German release it was required to have a disclaimer stating that the film was different to UFA's 1943 version Münchhausen, following a lawsuit from Allan Buckhantz who claimed to own remake and sequel rights.
 It grossed $8.1 million in the US and Canada, and £1,917,499 in the United Kingdom.

 In Madness and Misadventures, Robin Williams commented on the low number of release prints that Columbia produced, saying, "[Puttnam's] regime was leaving, the new one was going through this, and they said, 'This was their movie, now let's do our movies!'
 It was a bit like the new lion that comes in and kills all the cubs from the previous man."

 Regarding the contemporary press's perception of the film being a financial disaster, Gilliam said in a 2000 interview with IGN, "It seemed actually appropriate that Munchausen—the greatest liar in the world—should be a victim of some of the greatest liars in the world."
 He compared the film's budget problems to the more serious problems of the film We're No Angels; he went on to declare its difficulties as a mixture of "trade press" still being upset about his battle with Universal over Brazil, nepotism, and an intrigue on behalf of Ray Stark successfully trying to have Puttnam removed from Columbia, coupled with the fact the studio was being sold at the time: